Gum Disease Treatment

 Why Gum Disease happens?

 Buildup of Plaque, on teeth plaque is a sticky layer of germs that is always present.
-If plaque is not eliminated by practicing good dental hygiene, such as brushing and flossing, it can solidify into tartar, also known as calculus, which is more challenging to remove and can irritate the gums, eventually resulting in gum disease.
+If plaque is not eliminated by practicing good dental hygiene, such as brushing and flossing, it can solidify into tartar, also known as calculus, which is more challenging to remove and can irritate the gums, eventually resulting.

 Bad Dental Hygiene, if plaque and tartar are not removed by brushing and flossing enough, they can ultimately build up along the gum line and cause gingivitis, which can become periodontitis if untreated.

-Smoking and Tobacco Use, smoking impairs immunity, which makes it more difficult for the body to fight off infections, such as gum disease.
+Smoking and Tobacco Use, smoking impairs immunity, which makes it more difficult for the body to fight off infections.
 Additionally, smoking lowers blood flow to the gums, increasing their susceptibility to infection and impeding their ability to recover.

-Genetics, certain people may have a higher hereditary susceptibility to gum disease.
-Genetics can affect a person's vulnerability to gum disease by influencing things like immune system strength and the anatomy of the gums and teeth.
+Genetics, certain people may have a higher hereditary susceptibility.
+Genetics can affect a person's vulnerability by influencing things like immune system strength and the anatomy of the gums and teeth.

-Certain Medical Conditions, the body's capacity to fight infection might be compromised by systemic conditions including diabetes, autoimmune disorders and HIV/AIDS, which raises the risk of gum disease.
+Certain Medical Conditions, the body's capacity to fight infection might be compromised by systemic conditions including diabetes, autoimmune disorders and HIV/AIDS, which raises the risks.
 Additionally, hormonal shifts that occur throughout adolescence, pregnancy and menopause can exacerbate gum sensitivity and inflammation.

-Certain Medications, some medications like some immunosuppressants, calcium channel blockers, and anticonvulsants, can cause gingival hyperplasia, or the overgrowth of gum tissue or they can reduce saliva flow, which can cause dry mouth and raise the risk of gum disease.
+Certain Medications, some medications like some immunosuppressants, calcium channel blockers, and anticonvulsants, can cause gingival hyperplasia, or the overgrowth of gum tissue or they can reduce saliva flow, which can cause dry mouth and raise the risks.

-Poor Nutrition, a diet heavy in sugar and carbs raises the risk of gum disease by promoting the accumulation of plaque.
+Poor Nutrition, a diet heavy in sugar and carbs raises the risks by promoting the accumulation of plaque.
 Vitamin C deficiency in particular can weaken gums and increase their susceptibility to infection.

-Gum disease can be avoided by choosing a healthy lifestyle and practicing proper oral hygiene.
-The following advice can help prevent gum disease,
+By choosing a healthy lifestyle and practicing proper oral hygiene.

 Brush Your Teeth Twice a Day, spend two minutes thoroughly brushing your teeth twice a day using a soft-bristled toothbrush and fluoride toothpaste.
 Plaque and food particles are removed from your teeth's surfaces as well as the gum line when you brush.